APRIL-AIGC/awesome-optimizer/README.md

 **🔥Add Your Paper in our Survey!!!!!**

-[-] You are welcome to give us an issue or PR for your open vocabulary learning work !!!!!
+[-] You are welcome to give us an issue or PR for your optimizer work !!!!!

 [-] Note that: Due to the huge paper in Arxiv, we are sorry to cover all in our survey.
 You can directly present a PR into this repo and we will record it for next version update of our survey.